8 Interesting Facts About Sandhill Cranes

 4. Sandhill crane offspring can be ready to leave the nest and even start swimming just eight hours after they hatch.
 Although the chicks are independently mobile, they will stay with their parents up to 10 months after being born.
 Check out more adorable photos of bird mothers with babies.

-5. The oldest known sandhill crane fossil was found in the Macasphalt Shell Pit in Florida and is estimated to be 2.5 million years old.
+5. A sandhill crane fossil that was found in the Macasphalt Shell Pit in Florida and is estimated to be 2.5 million years old.
+Fossils found on the central flyway in Nebraska date back even further.

 Do Sandhill Cranes Mate for Life?